greg-js/arch-wiki-md-repo/wiki/_content/english/Asterisk.md

 **Note:** You *must* have the zaptel package in order for MeetMe to work.
 Install it and run `modprobe ztdummy` before running asterisk.
 This provides digium timing for us without cards so we can utilize TDM.

-## Asterisk Console And Softphones
+## Asterisk console and softphones

 Now lets get Asterisk going: